Sue Jules - Clinic Manager

 Though I find it very hard to imagine how she does it all, Heather manages to find time to enjoy horseback riding, snowboarding, fishing and spending time with much loved family.

 After studying Science (with a business minor) at the University of Waterloo, Danya received her associate diploma in Veterinary Technology at the University of Guelph’s Ridgetown College.
 After graduation Danya gained experience in small animal practice in Toronto, including working at the Veterinary Emergency Clinic and Referral Centre South in downtown Toronto.
-In 2001 she moved to Thailand for 4 months to volunteer at a charity run veterinary clinic on a small island in Thailand.
-Having met her husband (Dr. Terp) at a veterinary clinic (of course), he joined her for a vacation in Thailand.
-His marriage proposal came at sunset on a beach in Thailand!
-Danya joined RVC in 2003 and has enjoyed being part of the team ever since.
-Currently, she enjoys a mix of managerial and technical duties, but most of all, she loves to spend time getting to know clients and their pets.
-Danya and Dr. Terp have two children, Anna,8 and Erik 7.
-Outside family and the clinic, Danya studies karate, enjoys painting, plays ringette and soccer.
-She is endeavouring to have their 2 year old Golden Retriever, Caddy, certified as a St. John’s Ambulance Therapy dog.
+In 2001 she moved to Thailand for 4 months to volunteer at a charity run veterinary clinic on Koh Pangang.
+Currently, she enjoys a mix of managerial and technical duties and is our website administrator and content author.
+Most of all, she loves to spend time getting to know clients and their pets.
+Danya loves to play and coach ringette, plays hockey and is the lead singer of the band Hot Pockets.
+She also dabbles in painting and mixed media art.
+The furred loves of her life are her Golden Retriever, Caddy and her cat, Simon.

 Jennifer joined the RVC family in 2004 and it’s hard to conceive of ‘us’, without her.
 She lives in Coburg with her twin sister (also a veterinary technician) and together they have fostered and saved sundry creatures over the years from kittens and cockatoos to abandoned dogs and squirrels!